babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 ...
 ```

-This would be useful for a gaming layer (even though my chording engine has pretty low latency), or when you want to send advanced keycodes (steno, lights, sounds, etc).
+This would be useful for a gaming layer (even though my chording engine has pretty low latency), or when you want to send advanced keycodes.

 I provide a `TO()` macro that mimics QMK's layer switching `TO()` macro.
 I would not recommend implementing more complicated QMK layer switching functions unless necessary.